 689 club appearances, 254 goals.
 79 international caps, 29 goals.
-Represented the Seleção at 3 UEFA European Championships and 2 FIFA World Cups.
-A man revered throughout Europe for his technical ability, his craft, and a deadly eye for goal.
-We are of course are talking about the legend that is, Nuno Gomes.
+He represented the Seleção at 3 UEFA European Championships and 2 FIFA World Cups.
+A man revered throughout Europe for his technical ability, his craft and a deadly eye for goal.
+We are of course talking about Nuno Gomes.

 “Come the Portuguese Cup final, I already knew I was leaving Boavista.
 It was a lovely send-off from a club that meant a lot in my career and I owe them a lot.
 Plus, that group of players really, really deserved to win that trophy.”

-Nuno started and played 85 minutes of the final at the Estádio Nacional, scoring the 2nd Boavista goal in a 3-2 victory.
+Nuno started and played 85 minutes of the final at the Estádio Nacional, scoring the Boavista’s goal in a 3-2 victory.
 This cup final victory remains the last time that Boavista lifted the Taça.

 A move to Benfica allowed a burgeoning Nuno to develop further, he took his goalscoring exploits to another level in Lisbon scoring 22 goals in 40 games in his first season.
 He was Benfica’s top scorer in both the Primeira Liga and in all competitions at just 21 years of age.
 The following season saw him put up even better goalscoring numbers with 24 in the Liga and 34 in all competitions.
 In the final season of his first spell at Benfica, he was once again crowned top goal-scorer for SL Benfica but frustratingly for Nuno, he was yet to win the Primeira Liga title (finishing 2nd in his first season and 3rd in the last two seasons.)

-“I think that Portugal side was one of the best ever and we deserved to win silverware at international level.
-Just like the 2004 crop.
+“I think that Portugal team was one of the best ever and we deserved to win silverware, just like the 2004 crop.
 It was very hard to take going out in the semi-finals like that.
 On a personal level that was my best Euros and I was very proud…For Portugal, I think my greatest memory is maybe my first goal in the match against England at Euro 2000.”

 “A lot of my peers were already playing abroad at that time and I was intrigued by the prospect too.
 Fiorentina’s offer was a good deal for me and Benfica.
 The fact that Rui Costa played there too also helped me accept the transfer.”

-Serie A, was undoubtedly one of the toughest leagues for a striker to succeed, given the calibre of defender that played in Italy.
+Serie A, was undoubtedly one of the toughest leagues for a striker to succeed, given the calibre of defenders that played in Italy.

 “Toughest opponent?
 I came up against lots of good defenders in my career.
 It’s hard to pick just one.
 Laurent Blanc, Nesta, Paolo Maldini, Fabio Cannavaro, Fernando Couto, Jorge Costa, Mozer, Ricardo Gomes.”

 It was 2004, the European Championships had arrived on Portuguese soil and Nuno was very much instrumental in Portugal’s performances.
-He played in every single match in Portugal’s run to the final, where their fairy-tale was ended prematurely by the unlikely Greece in the final.
-This tournament had saw Portugal go from strength to strength and after knocking out Spain (courtesy of a Nuno Gomes winner), England and Holland, the majority of people had Portugal marked out as the eventual winners.
+He played in every single match in Portugal’s run to the final, where their fairy tale was ended by surprise package Greece in the final.
+This tournament saw Portugal go from strength to strength and after knocking out Spain (courtesy of a Nuno Gomes winner), England and Holland, the majority of people had Portugal marked out as the eventual winners.
 Greece however, had other ideas.

 (You can watch the goal Nuno is describing here, below.)

-A return to club action following the devastating defeat in Euro 2004 lifted Nuno’s mood however.
+A return to club action following the devastating defeat in Euro 2004 lifted Nuno’s mood, however.
 In the first league campaign following the European championships, his wait for a Primeira Liga title was over.
-Benfica won the 2004/05 title with 3 points to spare over nearest rival FC Porto.
+Benfica won the 2004/05 title with 3 points to spare over our nearest rivals FC Porto.

 “NPlayers is a sports management agency.
 We look after players’ and coaches’ careers.
 I was asked by my business partners to help run it.
 I accepted because my experience in the world of football could be important and because I’m very interested in sports management.”